Your Transition Plan - preparing for the future

-A Transition Plan is a document that outlines what you want to achieve in the next few years and what support you will need to live as independently as possible.
-It covers every aspect of your life, including education, employment, housing, health, transport and leisure activities.
+A Transition Plan is a document that outlines what you want to achieve in the next few years - and what support you will need to live as independently as possible.
+It covers every aspect of your life, including:

-Most plans are first drawn up in Year 9.
-You will receive a letter from the head teacher of your school, inviting you and your parents or carers to attend a review meeting.
+Most plans are first drawn up in Year 10.
+You will receive a letter from the head teacher of your school, inviting you and your parents or carers to go to a review meeting.
 This must include creating a Transition Plan.

-The Transition Plan review meeting is usually held at your school and the people who are involved in supporting you as you move into adulthood should also be there.
+The Transition Plan review meeting is usually held at your school.
+The people who are involved in supporting you as you move into adulthood should also be there.

 These may include: